Maoquan232/IntelligentControl/README.md

 These files are distributed in the hope that it will be useful for beginners in Intelligent COntrol.
 Review is welcome but COPY FOR THE COURESE is not recommended.

-Author£ºZhang Maoquan
+Author Zhang Maoquan
-Email:  zhangmq15@mails.tsinghua.edu.cn
+Email  zhangmq15@mails.tsinghua.edu.cn
-MATLAB Version: R2013a
+MATLAB Version  R2013a
-Update£º2016/7/24
+Update 2016/7/24